Protecting against malware in macOS

 The next layer of defense is to help ensure that if malware appears on any Mac, it’s quickly identified and blocked, both to halt spread and to remediate the Mac systems it’s already gained a foothold on.
 XProtect adds to this defense, along with Gatekeeper and Notarization.

-Finally, MRT acts to remediate malware that has managed to successfully execute.
+Finally, XProtect acts to remediate malware that has managed to successfully execute.

-These protections combine to support best-practice protection from viruses and malware.
+These protections, further described below, combine to support best-practice protection from viruses and malware.
 There are additional protections, particularly on a Mac with Apple silicon, to limit the potential damage of malware that does manage to execute.
 See Protecting app access to user data for ways that macOS can help protect user data from malware, and Operating system integrity for ways macOS can limit the actions malware can take on the system.

 Notarization is a malware scanning service provided by Apple.
 Developers who want to distribute apps for macOS outside the App Store submit their apps for scanning as part of the distribution process.
 Apple scans this software for known malware and, if none is found, issues a Notarization ticket.
 Typically, developers staple this ticket to their app so Gatekeeper can verify and launch the app, even offline.